archiverjs/node-archiver/README.md

 #### forceUTC `boolean`

-If true, forces the file date and time to UTC.
+If true, forces the entry date to UTC.
 Helps with testing across timezones.

 #### store `boolean`

-If true, all file contents will be archived without compression by default.
+If true, all entry contents will be archived without compression by default.

 #### zlib `object`

 Passed to node's [zlib](http://nodejs.org/api/zlib.html#zlib_options) module to control compression.
 Options may vary by node version.

-### File Data
+### Entry Data

 #### name `string` `required`

-Sets the file name including internal path.
+Sets the entry name including internal path.

 #### date `string|Date`

-Sets the file date.
+Sets the entry date.
 This can be any valid date string or instance.
 Defaults to current time in locale.

 #### store `boolean`

-If true, file contents will be archived without compression.
+If true, entry contents will be archived without compression.

 #### comment `string`

-Sets the file comment.
+Sets the entry comment.

 #### mode `number`

-Sets the file permissions. (experimental)
+Sets the entry permissions. (experimental)

 ## Tar